WHAT ARE THE BEST THINGS TO SEE IN ELLA? BEST PLACES TO STAY IN ELLA? HOW TO GET AROUND IN ELLA?

 And in addition to being a beautiful bridge, its structure also has an interesting history.
 It was built with the strong involvement of British colonial forces at the beginning of the 20th century.

 But before construction began, World War I started and all the steel that was planned for the construction of the bridge was ultimately used for the war.

-However Sri Lankans decided to continue the construction after a short interruption but without steel.
+However, Sri Lankans decided to continue the construction after a short interruption but without steel.
 They used bricks and cement only.
-The results: an architectural masterpiece!
+The result: an architectural masterpiece!